Zeila Archipelago

-The Sa'ad ad-Din Islands (Jasiiradda Sacadaddiin, جزر سعد الدين), also Romanized as Sa'ad-ed-din and known as the Zeila Archipelago, are a group of islands off the northern coast of Somaliland.
+The Sa'ad ad-Din Islands (Jasiiradda Sacadaddiin, جزر سعد الدين), also Romanized as Sa'ad-ed-din and known as the Zeila Archipelago, are a group of islands off the northwestern coast of Somaliland.
 They are situated near the ancient city of Zeila.

 The Zeila Archipelago is made of six small islands all of which are low-lying and have sandy beaches.
 The largest of these islands are Sacadin and Aibat, which are six and nine miles off the coast of Zeila, respectively.
 There is also a lighthouse at Aibat.